mw55309/MAGCloudCosts/README.md

 ### 3 Clone this github repo

-Clone this git hub repo
+Clone this git hub repo.

 ### 4 create the cloud metagenomics env and activate it